d0u9/.dot/README.md

 ## Install ag command

-Here, we use `ag` as the search command of `CtrlP` command.
-So you need to install it accoradingly.
+Here, we use `ag`([the silver searcher](https://github.com/ggreer/the_silver_searcher)) as the search command of `CtrlP` command, So you need to install it accoradingly.
 If there is no any `ag` in your system, the default search mechanism of CtrlP is used.

+For installation details, check [here](https://github.com/ggreer/the_silver_searcher#installing).

 ## Create configuration directory